richwill28/nus-cheatsheets/README.md

 ## Details

-I majored in Computer Engineering in AY2020/2021.
+I majored in Computer Engineering from AY2020/2021.
 Here are all the modules that I had studied during my time in NUS.

 - ### Modules that I took as a regular student